 Making sure the terminals on a battery are clear of corrosion and dirt is easy enough.
 Just pop the hood of the car and look at the points where the leads connect to the battery itself.
 If you see corrosion, the fix is relatively easy, but it does require a wrench, an old toothbrush, baking soda, and water.

-Put on safety glasses, gloves, long sleeves and pants.
-The acid in a car battery can burn.
+Put on safety glasses, gloves, long sleeves, and pants.
+The acid in a car battery can burn your skin.
 With the car turned off, loosen the bolt on the negative lead and remove it from the battery.
 Apply a mixture of very hot water and baking soda with a toothbrush to the battery terminal and, after a few minutes of soaking, scrub the corrosion away.
 Rinse with cold water, dry thoroughly, and apply a light layer of petroleum jelly to the terminal.
-Soak, scrub, rinse, and dry the lead, then reattach it, tightening with the wrench-making sure that the wrench doesn't touch any metal except the nut.
+Soak, scrub, rinse, and dry the lead, then reattach it, tightening with the wrench, making sure that the wrench doesn't touch any metal except the nut.
 Repeat this process on the positive terminal.
 Make sure that the leads never touch one another or anything else, including yourself.
-That could cause a short or even a serious injury.
+That could cause an electrical short or even a serious injury.
 It is also important to not have both leads disconnected at the same time.
 If for any reason that happens, always reconnect the positive lead first.